 Training, qualifications & experience

 I am accredited with the BACP and a member of the Society for Existential Analysis.
-I have completed several courses since to enhance my knowledge and skills as a practitioner I have taken on development training in; trauma and stabilisation, existential theory in practice, counselling for depression, solution focused therapy, play therapy, emotion focused therapy, dialectical behavioural therapy.
+To enhance my knowledge and skills as a practitioner I have taken on development training in; trauma and stabilisation, existential theory in practice, counselling for depression, solution focused therapy, play therapy, emotion focused therapy, dialectical behavioural therapy.

 I currently work within the NHS and have specialised in trauma services that focus on sexual violence and abuse for many years.
 Further I have spent several years in sexual health clinics working to improve sexual dysfunction and other sexual health related issues.
 I also worked in primary care for many years facilitating change with clients experiencing multiple and varied difficulties.
-I have experience working with the LGBTQI community and young adults/children from voluntary work I've done through the years.
+I have particular experience of working with the LGBTQI community and young adults/children from voluntary work I've done through the years.

 I have also spent time working with Employee Assistance Programmes (EAP) supporting employees through a crisis and in counselling.